 But then at 18:00, you are given additional instructions.
 You are instructed to sit still without moving for the entire hour.
 This is called an hour of resolute determination and you are told that it is to be practiced from this day on during each of the group meditations at 8:00, 14:30, and 18:00.
 An hour of resolute determination, three times a day.

 As you are told to get as comfortable as you wish before the meditation begins, questions start firing inside your mind.
 How can I sit still for one hour when the pain starts arising within fifteen minutes?
 How will I do this?
 What’s going to happen to me if I don’t move when the pain starts arising?

 The meditation session starts.
 Last prayer.
 God have mercy upon on my body.

 Fifteen minutes into the meditation, the first pains in the knees manifest.

 Minutes later, the pain intensifies.
 Gravity pulls the knees down which puts pressure on the ankles.
-Just observe, accept, and scan on.
+Just observe, become aware, and scan on.

 Minutes later, the intense pain starts disrupting the observation of other body parts.

 Minutes later, the pain in the ankles intensifies.
-Just observe, accept, and scan on.
+Just observe, become aware, and scan on.